ozer0532/U011_VirusSimulationStima/README.md

-# virus_simulation
+# Virus Simulation Program
-Simulasi Penyebaran Virus Penyakit dengan Memanfaatkan Algoritma BFS untuk Penelusuran pada Graf
+Virus spread simulation program written in C#.
+This program utilizes BFS to determine the cities infected by the virus.